Skip to main content

 Related: How the Porn Industry Profits From Nonconsensual Content and Abuse

 The harms of porn aren’t just confined to the ones in front of the camera or behind the screen.
 There is a growing body of research that shows how consumers, relationships, and society are all harmed by porn.
-This isn’t a moral argument, it’s simply something to consider, given the facts.
-Click here to read more about the research exposing the harmful effects of porn, and make a decision for yourself about whether you want to support and contribute to it.
+This isn’t a moral argument.
+It’s simply something to consider, given the facts.
+Click here to read more about the research exposing the harmful effects of porn and make a decision for yourself about whether you want to support and contribute to it.

 Related Video: Joshua’s Story: Why I Left The Porn Industry After Winning Awards And Performing In Over 1,000 Films